 - Absorption is crucial – always enhance bioavailability

-- Quality matters – choose reputable sources
+- Quality matters – choose reputable sources and test for contaminants

 - Consistency beats intensity – small daily amounts work better than occasional large doses